What is the Scholarship For Service (SFS) program?

 Why is it important that I begin my job search early?

 It is very important that you begin your job search immediately for a variety of reasons.
-Students who receive scholarship funds for more than one academic year are required to serve an internship performing information assurance-related work.
+Students who receive scholarship funds for more than one academic year are required to serve a 10 week internship performing information assurance-related work.
 Internships are intended to enhance the your information assurance knowledge by exposing you to field-related work experiences.
 If an internship is not secured early, it may jeopardize the value of the experiences due to a lack of time in the position.
 Delaying to find opportunities may also cause you to miss out on an internship altogether.
 For both internships and post-graduation commitment, most positions will require some type of security clearance and these along with the Federal hiring process can sometime be very time consuming.

 May I contact agencies with which I would like to serve the internship or be placed to fulfill my post-graduation employment commitment?